brendankellyODG/opendatagroup.github.io/Knowledge Center/Tutorials/Gradient Boosting Regressor/index.md

 ### Adding the model and stream descriptors

-Now that we've created the model, stream descriptors, schemas, and attachment, it's time to add them to FastScore.
+Now that we've created the model, stream descriptors, schemas, and attachment, it's time to add them to ModelOp Center.
 This can be done through the command line, or using Dashboard.

 From the command line, add the schemas and stream descriptors with